A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers: Challenging RE Problems and Solutions

 \subsection{Low-resource Relation Extraction}

-Supervised learning with DNNs requires a large-scale annotated training corpus which is difficult to be obtained in many real-world applications, especially in low-resource settings.
-Recently, many efforts have been made to low-resource RE.
+Supervised learning with DNNs requires a large-scale annotated training corpus which is difficult to obtain in real-world applications, especially in low-resource settings.
+Recently, many efforts have been made to address low-resource RE.